samisaleh/recursi/README.md

 ## A recursive CLI tool for NPM

-Note: this tool is not currently published - to use install the source run `npm install` and `npm link`
+Note: this tool is not currently published - to use install the source run `npm install`, `npm run build` and `npm link`

 ### Audit